Herbert, short-handed defense lead Chargers past Fins 23-17

 LA’s offense was buoyed by the return of Mike Williams, who had missed four of the last five games with a high ankle sprain.
 Williams had six catches for 116 yards, including a 10-yard touchdown while getting both feet in bounds near the back of the end zone to extend the Chargers’ lead to 10-0 early in the second quarter.

-”I felt pretty good.
-I just wanted to be available for the whole game for my team, just make plays and help us come out with the win,” Williams said.

-Austin Ekeler, who finished with 104 scrimmage yards, had a 1-yard run off left tackle on fourth-and-goal with 18 seconds left in the quarter to extend the lead to 17-7.
+Austin Ekeler, who finished with 104 scrimmage yards, had a 1-yard run off left tackle with 18 seconds left in the quarter to extend the lead to 17-7.

-”I just really felt like that took the air out of them a little bit.
-Then, for us to make it a two-possession game, that was definitely what we wanted.
-We would have loved to have scored a touchdown there, but I really felt like we controlled the pace there,” Staley said.

-Hill finished with four catches for 81 yards, including a 60-yard TD in the third quarter on Tagovailoa’s best throw of the night.
-Chargers cornerback Michael Davis slipped in coverage at the LA 40, allowing Hill to make an easy catch and saunter untouched to the end zone to get Miami to 17-14.
+Hill finished with four catches for 81 yards, including a 60-yard TD in the third quarter on Tagovailoa’s best throw of the night, and became the Dolphins’ single-season leader in receiving yards.
+Chargers cornerback Michael Davis slipped in coverage at the LA 40, allowing Hill to make an easy catch and saunter untouched to the end zone to get Miami within 17-14.

 Miami’s Jason Sanders booted a 55-yard field goal with 1:10 remaining, but Los Angeles recovered the onside kick and ran out the clock.

-”That’s hard to take.
-There’s a lot of investment, and it’s not good enough,” Dolphins coach Mike McDaniel said. ”I thought the defense played well enough for us to win.
-There’s stuff we can clean up, for sure.”
+“That’s hard to take.
+There’s a lot of investment, and it’s not good enough,” Dolphins coach Mike McDaniel said.
+“I thought the defense played well enough for us to win.
+There’s stuff we can clean up, for sure.
+There’s a multitude of things.”

 SCOOP AND SCORE